GravityShark/nixcraft/README.md

               minMemory = 512;
             };

-            # Waywall with custom command for GPU selection
+            # Waywall with custom command for GPU selection - When using full paths you must rebiuld with --impure
             waywall = {
               enable = true;
               # Simple path (auto-adds "wrap --")